 - 1. Each school is served by a full time nurse.
 If a student is injured or becomes ill at school, parents are notified. - 2.
 Kansas law requires that a Certificate of Immunization form be completed for all students.
 As a substitute for the required Certificate of Immunization, a student may present proof of compliance with one of the alternatives specified by Kansas law.
-A completed Health History and Emergency Permit form is required at the time of initial enrollment and again at the beginning of grades four, seven, and nine.
+A completed Health History and Emergency Permit form is required at the time of initial enrollment and reviewed and updated annually as part of online verification.
 Physical examinations and dental checkups are recommended.
 A physical examination will be required of all students eight years old or younger who are entering a Kansas school for the first time. - 3.
 All medication is to be kept in the nurse's office.
 School personnel, including school nurses, are not authorized to dispense any medication, including over-the-counter medication, without written permission from a parent or guardian.
 Many medications can be given at home before and after school.
 When this is not possible, medication to be administered at school should be brought directly to the nurse's office and must be accompanied by the following information: